-There is a new ESP32-based board dedicated to artificial intelligence (AI) with voice wake-up and face recognition.
-The board is not yet available to the general public.
+The ESP-EYE is a new ESP32-based board dedicated to artificial intelligence (AI) with voice wake-up and face recognition.

 ESP-EYE First Impressions